docQodly/docs/docs/studio/localization.md

 :::

 ### Creating Translation Keys

-A **literal** is any visible text in the application interface (e.g., labels, button texts, titles).
-By default, each literal exists independently for each locale page.

 For better scalability, **literals can be assigned to translation keys**.
 A **translation key** links a text element to a centralized reference, allowing it to be easily managed and translated across all supported locales.